kaliypsocraft/something-awesome/SUBMISSION_REPORT.md

 # Something Awesome Project
 ## How to Mark
 The project provides write-ups of picoCTF.
 The purpose of this is to provide a learning tool for beginners to learn about the foundations of capture-the-flag challenges.
+The following report showcases the key obstacles faced and the methods of overcoming such challenges.
+PicoCTF is a Jeopardy-style
-PicoCTF is a Jeopardy-style CTF consisting of challenges related to [general skills](#general-skills), [cryptography](#cryptography), [web exploitation](#web-exploitation), [forensics](#forensics), [reverse engineering](#reverse-engineering) and [binary exploitation](#binary-exploitation).
+CTF consisting of challenges related to [general skills](#general-skills), [cryptography](#cryptography), [web exploitation](#web-exploitation), [forensics](#forensics), [reverse engineering](#reverse-engineering) and [binary exploitation](#binary-exploitation).
 In the given Github [link](#https://github.com/kaliypsocraft/something-awesome) contains a `REPORT.md` file which contains the following:

 There includes five main-subsections corresponding to each challenge-type.
 Within each challenge there are two components.
 A theortical component which is compilation of my background research on the topics and a practical component which is the write-ups.
 The write-ups are represented by a hyper-link to a particular challenge with approximately 10-15 write-ups per challenge-type.